Shuggaloaf/Simple_NPC_Generator/README.md

 # To Do List
 Note: These may be added at some point but I am in little hurry to do so.
 If anyone would like to provide me a list of names, or better yet, a JSON export of a FVTT table already setup for names, I'd gladly accept them and appreciate the help.

-Need to create name tables for the following:
+1. Need to create name tables for the following:
     - Dragonborn
-- Orc
+    - Orc (created, need to implement)
     - Tiefling
     - Others?
 (Goblin, etc.)

-Although I don't want actor creation to be a focus, I could see a case for a non-intrusive button within the chat message that when clicked would create an actor.
+2. Although I don't want actor creation to be a focus, I could see a case for a non-intrusive button within the chat message that when clicked would create an actor.
 Just for those times when the NPC does become more of a "regular".
 I do not believe this would be difficult, but need to look into it.
 Anyone willing to submit an example of code to do so, feel free to open an issue.

+3. Name and characteristic lists were scoured from all over the place and most combine numerous sources.
+Some tables have thousands of entries.
+As such there are bound to be errors/oddities that I haven't caught yet.
+Please open an issue if you notice anything.